fkistner/OrgChartGen/README.md

 If the file name contains an underscore `_`, everything before the first `_` is ignored and can therefore be used to specify an order via a sequence number.
-If the file name contains more than one `_`, the text after the second `_` may be used as caption override, where appropriate.
+If the file name contains more than one `_`, the text after the second `_` may be used as subcaption override, where appropriate.
 Additional `_` trigger line breaks.

-Directory names are taken is, except for team directory names which also support the `_`.
+Directory names are taken as is, except for team directory names which also support the `_`.

 ### Folder structure